-The weekly total is similar to the total observed at the same time last season, and the peak this season was the same as last season.
+The weekly total is comparable to the total observed at the same time last season.

 Figure 2.
 The number of calls to HL-IS Influenza Service by season, Manitoba

 Laboratory Surveillance

 Reports of culture isolations and enzyme immunoassay (EIA) detections from Cadham Provincial Laboratory (CPL) are forwarded to the Public Health Surveillance (PHS) Unit weekly.
 While EIA detections and culture isolations comprise the largest number of reports from CPL, seroconversions are similarly forwarded to the PHS Unit weekly.